matomo-org/developer-documentation/docs/generated/2.0-b2/Piwik/Date.md

 ### `setTime()` <a name="setTime"></a>

-Returns a new Date instance with `$this` date&#039;s day and the specified new time of day.
+Returns a new Date instance with `$this` date's day and the specified new time of day.

 #### Signature